 The aim of the project was to produce validated information on sea surface currents from satellites and to improve the routines for ship surveillance.
 A validated satellite product for sea surface currents has the potential to be used operationally at SMHI for validation as well as for assimilation.
 The project focused on the maximum cross correlation (MCC) method for satellite images in the thermal infrared (TIR) frequency band to estimate the velocity and direction of ocean surface currents.

-Projektassistent vid Space, Earth and Environment, Microwave and Optical Remote Sensing, Radar Remote Sensing
+Projektassistent vid Chalmers University of Technology, Space, Earth and Environment, Microwave and Optical Remote Sensing, Radar Remote Sensing

-Doktor vid Space, Earth and Environment, Microwave and Optical Remote Sensing, Radar Remote Sensing
+Doktor vid Chalmers University of Technology, Space, Earth and Environment, Microwave and Optical Remote Sensing, Radar Remote Sensing

 Funding Chalmers participation during 2014 with 691,457.00 SEK